-Display satisfactory skills as demonstrated by successful completion of the following courses with these minimum grades:
+1. Display satisfactory skills as demonstrated by successful completion of the following courses with these minimum grades:

 ENGL 110-College Composition I C

 ENGL 120-College Composition II C

 MATH 103-College Algebra C

 COMM 110-Fund. of Public Speaking C

 GEOG 103-Multicultural World, Global Issues C

-PSYC 111-Intro. to Psychology C
+PSYC 111-Intro to Psychology C

-PSYC 255-Child and Adolescent Psychology C
+PSYC 255-Child & Adolescent Psychology C

-EDUC 250-Intro. to Education В
+EDUC 250-Intro to Education В

-EDUC 298-Pre-Professional Field Experience В
+EDUC 298-Pre-Professional Field Exp В

-- 2. Successfully complete the PRAXIS I test prior to admission to Teacher Education with scores that meet or exceed the North Dakota State Requirements in Reading (173) Math (170) and Writing (173) or secure a composite score of 516 and pass two of three subtests.
-The PRAXIS I preparation is a part of EDUC 298 (a corequisite with EDUC 250).
-Students will be allowed one attempt to pass the PRAXIS I. If the proper PRAXIS I scores have not been attained after the first attempt, the student must register for EDUC 276-PPST Preparation. - 3.
-PRAXIS II testing is required to be successfully completed prior to exiting the teacher education program (see "Exiting the Teacher Education Program" section of this catalog). - 4.
-Earn 32 semester hours of coursework. - 5.
-Attain a cumulative grade point average of 2.75. - 6.
-Receive final approval from the Subcommittee on Admission and Retention when all criteria are met.
+- 2. Successfully complete the Pre-Professional Skills Test (PPST) with scores that meet or exceed the North Dakota State Requirements in Reading (173) Math (170) and Writing (173) or secure a composite score of 516 and pass two of three subtests.
+The PPST preparation is a part of EDUC 298 (a corequisite with EDUC 250).
+Students who have not yet met the PPST requirement will meet regularly to prepare through the use of practice tests and individual tutoring if needed.
+Students will be allowed two attempts to pass the PPST.
+If the proper PPST scores have not been attained after two attempts, the student must schedule a meeting involving their advisor and the Chair of the Education and Psychology Division to determine an alternative plan for successful completion of the PPST.
+The students will also need to register for Educ 276-PPST Preparation that will be for specific tutoring in the areas the student needs assistance to pass PPST; - 3.
+Earn 32 semester hours of course work; - 4.
+Attain a cumulative grade point average of 2.75;